Alecrim/blog/_tabs/about.md

 Today I’m still an Apple platforms specialist, creating and developing apps, libraries and frameworks for macOS, iOS, iPadOS, tvOS, watchOS and toastOS.

-Usually, I write my own apps, libraries and frameworks under the name **Alecrim** which is how the rosemary plant is called in Portuguese. *“You know, it's time now to learn Portuguese, it's time now to learn what I know and what I don't know…”*
+Usually, I write my own apps, libraries and frameworks under the name **Alecrim** which is how the rosemary plant is called in Portuguese. *“You know, it’s time now to learn Portuguese, it’s time now to learn what I know and what I don’t know…”*